Oops! Sorry!!

 Along with the rest of the population of the world, in 2020, I literally lost EVERYTHING.
 Redundancy lost me my job and the military accommodation.
 Many of my friends and family either moved on out of the country or, sadly, passed away.
 The govt, bless their little cotton socks, decided I didn't look or act like a pensioner, so to help me identify with that, told me I had to wait just a wee bitty longer to receive my pension.

-One thing I've noticed, is that no one can accuse me of not embracing variety!
+One thing I've noticed, is that no one can accuse me of not embracing variety.
+Or being persistent.
+And resilient.

 Today, I work with the attitude of an octopus.
-I am privileged to welcome part-time work as counsellor (chiefly charitable, for veterans on the verge of suicide); painting pets and houses, I've also enjoyed looking after (and cleaning) pets and houses too.
-And I've written and published books, to help others achieve their own dreams.
+It looks better to say that I'm 'self-employed', rather than 'un-employed' and I prefer to keep it that way, even though it has been very difficult to secure any clients for therapy in this day and age.
+However, I am privileged to be able to welcome any enquiries for remote work as a Virtual Assistant, PA or Administrator.
+Or to be asked to work part-time work as counsellor (chiefly, I give my time to charities, for veterans on the verge of suicide); I also dabble in painting pets (mainly horses and dogs!) and I've also enjoyed looking after people's pets too.
+And I've written and published books, which I chiefly give away for free, so that I can help others achieve their own dreams.

-During my time with the military, I helped thousands (literally) of young men find their path in life.
+During my decade working for the military, I helped thousands (literally) of young men find their path in life.
 Healing emotional turmoil and easing mental health issues with such a huge variety of personalities was indeed a challenge, but with a down-to-earth, non-judgemental approach (i.e. no bullshit or psychobabble), I was able to help them exceed their own expectations.

 As you can see, I have a wide range of knowledge and experience under my belt, so, why wouldn't I want to put that to good use and help others through the rollercoaster of their life?